AndreiVasilev/SDL2_Particle_Simulation/README.md

     }
 ```
 <br><br>
-<h4>The Swarm Class</h4>
+<h3>The Swarm Class</h3>

-The swarm class is a container for all the particles.
+The swarm class is a container for all particles.
 All particles are saved within an array and can be accessed individually.
+From here you can also change the total amount of particles that will be created when the program is run.
 ```sh
     class Swarm {
         public: